Automatically initialize Always On Availability group

 SQL Server uses a fixed number of threads for automatic seeding.
 On the primary instance, SQL Server uses one thread per LUN to read changes.
 On the secondary instance SQL Server uses one thread per LUN to initialize database.

 Set trace flag 9567 on the primary replica to enable compression of the data stream during automatic seeding.
-This can significantly reduce the transfer time of automatic seeding, however it also will increase the CPU usage.
+This can significantly reduce the transfer time of automatic seeding, however it also increases the CPU usage.
 For more information, see Tune compression for availability group.

 When not to use automatic seeding